pniewiejski/algorithms-playground/data-structures/HashTable/README.md

 - [Read more on Wikipedia](https://en.wikipedia.org/wiki/Hash_table)
 - [Simple implementation in Python](./simple_hash_map.py)

-Hash table (or _hash map_) is a data structure that implements an associative array abstract datatype, meaning that it is a structure which maps _keys_ to _values_.
+Hash table (or _hash map_) is a data structure that implements an associative array abstract data type, meaning that it is a structure which maps _keys_ to _values_.

 Hash table will employ a special **hash function** which it will use to compute an index.
 This index (also known as _the hash code_) allows us to access the appropriate "slot" where the _value_ is